benslamahafedh/OmniaOS/src/docs/README.md

 ## 📞 Support

-For technical support or questions about the payment system, please refer to the relevant documentation sections or contact our support team.
+For technical support or questions about the AI companions, please refer to the relevant documentation sections or contact our support team.

 ---